civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 This programme aims to address both issues simultaneously.
 It provides mentees to access to structured mentoring opportunities with staff who are at least one grade more senior than them.

+## What you will need

+This programme was designed to be delivered at low or no cost but it is relatively time intensive.

+### Tools

+The first iteration of the programme was delivered entirely online using the following tools:

+- Google Workspace (Google Mail, Meet, Sheets, Forms and Slides) — to manage correspondence, registrations, matching, surveys and online induction
+- GOV.UK Notify — to send transactional emails to participants

+At the time of the original programme, Google Workspace cost around £10 per month.
+The costs were met by the Chair.
+GOV.UK Notify’s email service is free-to-use for the Civil Service.

+There is no specific reason why the programme could not have been delivered using alternative tools.

+### Time

+The first iteration of the programme programme took around 45 hours to create and around 20 hours to administer.
+This included:

+- 15 hours to create guidance documents
+- 5 hours to create induction presentation materials
+- 5 hours to create notification email templates, forms and surveys
+- 20 hours to conduct matching of mentors to mentees
+- 5 hours to notify participants and provide follow up advice
+- 10 hours to conduct induction events
+- 5 hours to review feedback and survey data
+- regular email correspondence with prticipants

 ## Preparing to launch the programme